Achaemenid conquest of the Indus Valley: Achaemenid administration

+The three types of soldiers (Hinduš, Gandāra and Sattagydia) still appear (upper right corner) among the soldiers of the Achaemenid Empire on the tomb of Artaxerxes III (who died in 338 BCE).

 The nature of the administration under the Achaemenids is uncertain.
 Even though the Indian provinces are called "satrapies" by convention, there is no evidence of there being any satraps in these provinces.
 When Alexander invaded the region, he did not encounter Achaemenid satraps in the Indian provinces, but local Indian rulers referred to as hyparchs ("Vice-Regents"), a term that connotes subordination to the Achaemenid rulers.
 The local rulers may have reported to the satraps of Bactria and Arachosia.

 Achaemenid lists of provinces

-Darius I listed three Indian provinces: Sattagydia (Thataguš), Gandāra (Gandhara) and Hidūš (Sind), in which "Sind" should be understood as "Indus Valley".
+Darius I listed three Indian provinces: Sattagydia (Thataguš), Gandāra (Gandhara) and Hindush (Hidūš), in which Hidūš should be understood as Indus Valley, in the Naqsh-e Rustam inscription.

-Gandhara included the entire Peshawar Valley which was bound by the Swat District in the north, Afghanistan in the West, the Indus River to the south east, and Kohat District in the south.
-The capital of the Gandhara satrapy was Pushkalavati.
-Archeological excavations of Pushkalavati were conducted by Mortimer Wheeler in 1962 who discovered structures built during the Achaemenid period as well as artifacts.
+Gandāra included the entire Peshawar Valley which was bound by the Swat Valley in the north, Bactria in the west, the Indus River to the south-east, and Sattagydia in the south.
+The capital of the Gandāra satrapy was Puṣkalāvatī.
+Archeological excavations of Puṣkalāvatī were conducted by Mortimer Wheeler in 1962 who discovered structures built during the Achaemenid period as well as artifacts.